Edzelf/Esp-radio/README.md

 The library was created to work with the **arduino Core**.

 The ESP8266 is the most popular Wi-Fi MCU (known also as ESP12, NodeMCU, WeMos, ...).
-But the library should also work with classic Arduino Uno board too.

 ## Usage

 #### Configure and use the library

-To use this library in your PlatformIO project, simply add to your `platformio.ini` a dependency as following:
+To use this library in your PlatformIO project, simply add to your `platformio.ini` a dependency (id=1744) as following:

 ```
 lib_deps =
     ESP_VS1053_Library
 ```
-or `lib_deps = 1744` .

 From your `.cpp` or `.ino` code include VS1053 library.